 Has and is being transformed through the new model which takes people from anti natal to 7 years of age.
-Welsh Government asked for and welcomed integration.
-This has bought a range of complex and varying services - together into one place, from Midwivery, Healthy Child Wales, Flying Start, Families First Thousand Days, Childcare Offer, Integrated Care Fund, Statutory services, Voluntary sector provision, Supporting People, Childcare and play.
-This ran complexity has been bought together to remove articfial boundries and access criteria and to become truly person centered and acknowldege that the perturbation of the expert in their own life.
+Welsh Government asked for and welcomed this integration.
+This has bought a range of complex and varying services - together into one place, from Midwivery, Healthy Child Wales, Flying Start, Families First, First Thousand Days, Childcare Offer, Integrated Care Fund, Statutory services, Voluntary sector provision, Supporting People, Childcare and play.
+This range of complexity has been bought together to remove articfial boundries and access criteria and to become truly person centered and acknowldege that the person is the expert in their own life.
 After piloting the model went live in May 21